Radical (Rad) Love Exchange

 Charitable Giving Options

-Stock Transfer Giving: We recently converted one of the CVUUS investment funds to a brokerage account that allows transfer/donation of stock from member or friend non-Vanguard accounts to the CVUUS Vanguard account.
-This will simplify our financial processes and costs less than our previous process through Cetera.
-We have successfully received the first stock donation using the new Vanguard account, so if you are interested in giving to CVUUS in this way you can refer to Vanguard account 29559438 and DTC# 0062.
-See guidance about doing this from your IRA below.
+Stock Transfer Giving: We converted one of the CVUUS investment funds to a brokerage account that allows transfer/donation of stock from member or friend non-Vanguard accounts to the CVUUS Vanguard account.
+This simplifies our financial processes and costs less than our previous process through Cetera.
+If you are interested in giving to CVUUS in this way you can refer to Vanguard account 29559438 and DTC# 0062.
+See guidance about doing this from your IRA below and let our treasurer Mary Conlon know it is coming.

 Online Giving: Our new Breeze Church Management software enables many different ways to contribute funds to CVUUS!
 3 are documented below and demonstrated further here: New Giving Methods demo